Moro Islamic Liberation Front

-The Moro Islamic Liberation Front (MILF; جبهة تحرير مورو الإسلامية) is an Islamic armed group split from the Moro National Liberation Front (MNLF), was founded in 1977, based in Mindanao, Philippines, which sought an autonomous region of the Moro people from the central government.
+The Moro Islamic Liberation Front (MILF; جبهة تحرير مورو الإسلامية) is an Islamist militant group based in Mindanao, Philippines, which split from the Moro National Liberation Front (MNLF) in 1977.
+It seeks to achieve autonomy for the Moro people from the central government.
 The group has a presence in the Bangsamoro region of Mindanao, the Sulu Archipelago, Palawan, Basilan, and other neighbouring islands.
 The armed wing of the group was the Bangsamoro Islamic Armed Forces (BIAF), although the name of its parent organization, the MILF, was often used to refer to the BIAF.

 In July 2018, the Philippine government passed the Bangsamoro Organic Law, giving more autonomy to Muslims.
 In return, MILF announced that it would disarm its 30,000 fighters.

 History

 A Bangsamoro fighter trains with an M60 machine gun.

 Following the Jabidah massacre in 1968, the Moro National Liberation Front (MNLF) was established clandestinely in 1969 by Moro students studying at the University of the Philippines, Egypt, and in the Middle East who sought to create an independent Muslim nation in southern Philippines.
 The MNLF gained foreign support from Muammar Gaddafi of Libya, which supplied arms and provided training for Moro youths.
 The MNLF took part in violent acts and assassinations to achieve their goals.
 The government in Manila sent troops into the southern Philippines to control the insurgency.

 In 1976, Libyan leader Muammar Gaddafi brokered a negotiation between the Philippine government and MNLF Leader Nur Misuari which led to the signing of the MNLF-GRPH Tripoli Agreement of 1976 wherein the MNLF accepted the Philippine government's offer of semi-autonomy of the regions in dispute.

 The signing of this agreement brought about a serious rift in MNLF leadership, leading to the formation of a breakaway group in 1977 by Hashim Salamat and 57 MNLF officers.
 The group was initially known as "The New Leadership".
 Misuari expelled Salamat in December 1977, after which Salamat moved his new organization first to Cairo, Egypt, and then, in 1980, to Lahore, Pakistan, where it engaged in diplomatic activities.
 This organization was formally established in 1984 as the Moro Islamic Liberation Front (MILF).
 Muammar Gaddafi became a longstanding supporter of the MILF after its emergence.

 In January 1987, the MNLF accepted the Philippine government's offer of semi-autonomy of the regions in dispute, subsequently leading to the establishment of the Autonomous Region in Muslim Mindanao on November 6, 1990.
 The MILF, however, refused to accept this offer and continued their insurgency operations.
 A general cessation of hostilities between the government in Manila and the MILF was signed in July 1997, but this agreement was abolished in 2000 by the Philippine Army under the administration of President Joseph Estrada.
 In response, the MILF declared a jihad against the government, its citizens and supporters.
 Under President Gloria Arroyo, the government entered into a cease-fire agreement with the MILF and resumed peace talks.